 This is why it is common for a website nowadays to be designed to look into your location and browsing history in order to personalize your web experience.
 Travel sites are no exception.
 Depending on where you’re searching for your next hotel from, the rate you are offered is likely to be different.
 If you are located in a low-income country for example, you may get more affordable hotel deals than those accessing the site from a high-income country.

 Fortunately, there is a workaround and it involves the use of a VPN.

 A VPN allows you to circumvent location monitoring and web tracking, which allows you to see prices usually available in other countries.

 How Does It Work?

-You probably have noticed that whenever you search for something on Google, Google knows to show you results in or around your location first.
+You probably have noticed that whenever you search for something on Google, the search engine knows to show you results in or around your location first.
 Have you ever wondered how they do this?
 Google uses Basic Service Set Identifier or BSSID information from your WLAN Access Point to get your approximate location.
 Comparison and hotel sites basically do the same.
 Additionally, they employ a handful of methods to learn about your unique online habits.
 From there, they simply tailor hotel deals and/or prices based on this information.